nucleome/nucleserver/README.md

-### Host Private and public data for community in "HTTPS"
+### Host private and public data for community in "HTTPS"
 We highly recommend the host servers to support "HTTPS", as it promote the browser's functionality in progressive web application, google based permission management and session storage.
 If the data is sensitive, you can also host it locally.
 It is then not accessible by other users or web application administrator.
 In addition, we also provides a simple password protection option (currently experimental) for user access data in internet.
 As demostrated below, user can add a password when starting the server.
 ```
 nucleserver start -i nucle.xlsx -c password